platformsh/platformsh-docs/sites/friday/src/get-started/flask/_index.md

 Because we have this environmental variable set locally, we can reuse our `.environment` file for upsun to recreate many of the other environmental variables we need to run locally.

-However, we have a few that aren't set via `PLATFORM_RELATIONSHIPS` that we still need to set up.
+However, we have a few that aren't set via `PLATFORM_RELATIONSHIPS` that we still need to set up:

 ```shell
 $ export PLATFORM_ENVIRONMENT_TYPE=production